 Massage Therapy Tools Provide Pressure To Help Relax Neck and Head Muscles

 I use and often recommend the Neck King Massage Tool For Neck and Back to my clients who suffer with headaches, migraines and stiff necks.
 The Neck King works on trigger points and pressure points to help relieve muscle tension and pain.
 The secret to using the Neck King is to follow the directions carefully and to slowly build up the time spent using the tool.
 For many first time users the tool is too hard to use comfortably.
 Folding a hand towel and laying it over the Neck King will help ease the discomfort.
 This tool has help me as well as many of my clients relieve headaches, sore stiff necks and upper back strain.

 Self Help For Treating Headache Pain Caused by the Splenius Capitis Muscle

 When I recommend trigger point tools to my clients I always recommend that they also purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief.
 Mr. Davies explain the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
 His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
-He also provides stretching and strengthening exercises for each muscle.
 It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.
 If you suffer with unresolved headaches and migraines I highly recommend this book.
 Relieving trigger points in various head and neck muscles have helped many people resolve head and neck pain issues.
 This book is a must have for anyone interested in finding the cause and treating muscle pain.